-As a first step to closing the feedback loop, measure feedback needs to be relayed to standing committees who recommended that the measure be NQF-endorsed or maintain its endorsement.
-For standing committees, measure feedback allows them to review considerations from others involved in the quality improvement enterprise, and provides committees with important information to support them to appropriately apply NQF's measure evaluation criteria.
-Within this step, NQF will examine whether providing standing committees with more high quality measure feedback (generated through step one) that is structured in a way that aligns with NQF's endorsement criteria (addressed through step two) facilitates and enhances their ability to evaluate measures.
+As a first step to closing the feedback loop, measure feedback needs to be relayed back to standing committees who have recommended that the measure be NQF-endorsed or maintain its endorsement.
+For standing committees, measure feedback allows them to review considerations from others involved in the quality improvement enterprise and provides committees with important information to support them to appropriately apply NQF's measure evaluation criteria.
+Within this step, NQF will examine whether providing standing committees with more high-quality measure feedback (generated through step one) that is structured in a way that aligns with NQF's endorsement criteria (addressed through step two) facilitates and enhances their ability to evaluate measures.

-NQF will also engage standing committee members in exploring which additional tools and resources would support them in applying the measure feedback in their discussions, and the best way to provide measure feedback to standing committees in committee materials over time as measures go through the maintenance review cycle.
+NQF will also engage standing committee members to explore what additional tools and resources would support them to apply the measure feedback in their discussions, and the best way to provide measure feedback to standing committees in committee materials over time as measures go through the maintenance review cycle.
 NQF will test ways to carry over measure feedback from one review cycle to the next so that standing committees are able to track relevant feedback, identify themes, and monitor progress on actions requested from measure developers.
+This can include sharing feedback each year for measures within NQF topic area portfolios along with initial responses from measure developers to the feedback submitted, even when feedback is received outside of a measure's review cycle.
+If feedback is considered high priority (e.g., there are negative unintended clinical consequences) but outside of the measure's review cycle, Committee co-chairs could review this feedback and determine whether additional actions are required from the full standing committee.
+With an increased volume of feedback and more structured and standardized fields for feedback, NQF may also be able to categorize the feedback

 In this step, these tests will apply to those measures that were identified as high priorities for feedback in step one.
-Because of this, NQF will be able to compare differences in a standing committee's ability to apply the measure feedback for measures within the pilot and measures that were not prioritized for feedback in step one, and where measure feedback may or may not be shared through the measure feedback loop (goal 3).
+Because of this, NQF will be able to compare differences in a standing committee's ability to apply the measure feedback for measures within the pilot and measures that were not prioritized for feedback in step one, and where measure feedback may or may not be shared through the measure feedback loop (Committee goal 3).